- The takeaway from this episode is … you have reached a boiling point and see the cost of holding onto old decisions that no longer serve you.

-Looking back, you made a tough choice that would define you for many years to come; to fit in and be part of the group, or to be true to yourself and risk the label of “oddball?”
+Looking back, you made a tough choice that would define you for many years to come; to fit in and be part of the group, or to be true to yourself and risk being labeled an “oddball?”
 That was a tough choice to make when you were young.

 Next, you realized that there were consequences to your decision, no matter which way you chose.